-Like the other works on view here, these two sculptures are made from acrylic yarn, a material that for Sandback carries no significant connotations.
-He prefers it over other materials because its soft, slightly fuzzy contours conjure a less crisp, less rigid line than that produced by metal, and its matte surface absorbs rather than reflects light.
+All the works on view are made from acrylic yarn, a material that carried no significant connotations for Sandback.
+He preferred it over other similar materials, such as wire, because its soft, slightly fuzzy contours conjure a less crisp, less rigid line than that produced by metal, and its matte surface absorbs rather than reflects light.
 When required, a more strongly accentuated edge can easily be made by doubling or trebling the strings.
-Taken together these qualities permit the yarn works to coexist more subtly and diversely with their ambience than did their predecessors made from wire or metal rods.

-Emerging during the heyday of Minimalism, Sandback's art has distinguished and differentiated itself from that of his immediate forebears by its eschewal of the reductively literal and of the material as its primary modes of being.7 In his exploration of physical relationships via the incorporeal rather than through concrete matter—via the interplay of vacancy and volume— he recognizes that the illusory and the factual are inextricably intertwined.
-“Fact and illusion are equivalents,” he asserts; "Trying to weed one out in favor of the other is dealing with an incomplete situation."8 Nevertheless, he stresses that “in no way is my work illusionistic.
+In his exploration of physical relationships via the immaterial rather than the concrete—via the interplay of vacancy and volume—Sandback recognized that the illusory and the factual are inextricably intertwined.
+“Fact and illusion are equivalents,” he asserted.
+“Trying to weed one out in favor of the other is dealing with an incomplete situation.”
+Nevertheless, he stressed that “in no way is my work illusionistic.
 Illusionistic art refers you away from its factual existence towards something else.
-My work is full of illusions, but they don’t refer to anything."9
+My work is full of illusions, but they don’t refer to anything.”